johno/pixyll/_posts/2022-01-02-sole_proprietrship_vs_llc.md

 You can think of it like this:

 Sole Proprietorships are for side-hustles and LLCs are for full-on operations.
 This is just a generalization and, like most things, there are many exceptions.

-Continue reading to find out the details of each type and compare the potential benefits you’ll receive and the cost of adopting either.

 These are two of the most popular business entities among professionals and novices alike.